LaunchCodeEducation/lchs/src/chapters/strings/more-on-brackets.rst

 In the examples above, we simply print a substring to the console, like ``print(fruit[:3])``.
 This works because when we use brackets to return part of a string, we actually *create a new string*.
-This new string is a piece of data and we can perform operations on it like any other string.
+This new string is a piece of data, and we can perform operations on it like any other string.
 The expression ``fruit[:3]`` returns the string ``'cuc'``, so the ``print`` function displays that data in the console.
 If we want to use the string ``'cuc'`` again, we will need to take another slice from ``fruit``, or save the string in a new variable.